HumbertoReyesA/PokeBerriesStatisticsApi/README.md

 Maintainer: Humberto Reyes

 # Software to install
-- Python 3.8 or greater or you can create a virtual environment with this command: py -3 -m venv .venv

-  To activate the virtual environment:
+- Python 3.8 or greater.
+- If needed, a virtual environment can be created with this command: py -3 -m venv .venv.
+To activate the virtual environment: .venv\Scripts\activate.
+Now, any python version can be installed.
-  .venv\Scripts\activate

-  There, any python version can be installed.

 - Git 2.40